Going for the One: Side two

-"Wonderous Stories" is the second track on the album solely written by Anderson.
-He wrote the song during "a beautiful day" while living in Switzerland, "one of those days you want to remember for years afterwards".
-During the day, the lyrics to the track entered his mind that he later wrote down.
-He noted the song's meaning as "the joys of life, as opposed to the uptightedness of some aspects of life" that was inspired by romantic stories and "a kind of dream sequence".
-White contributed the idea of the drums and bass playing on odd beats.
+"Wonderous Stories" is the second track on the album to be written solely by Anderson.
+He composed the song while living in Montreux, Switzerland, recalling that it was inspired by a memorable, picturesque day during which the title and lyrics entered his mind.
+Anderson described the underlying meaning of the track as an appreciation of "the joys of life, as opposed to the uptightedness of some aspects of life," drawing additional inspiration from romantic fiction and dream sequences.
+Musically, Howe noted the song's strong classical framework, and the track features Howe performing on a 12-string Portuguese guitar—a lute-like instrument he had previously utilized on "I've Seen All Good People"—while Wakeman performs on a Polymoog synthesizer.
+White contributed the foundational idea of having the drums and bass guitar perform on odd beats throughout the arrangement.

-"Awaken" is a fifteen-minute track credited to Anderson and Howe.
-The music originated from an incident at a hotel when Anderson heard Howe repeatedly play a chord sequence on his guitar as he walked by, which led Anderson to sing some lyrical ideas on top of it on tape.
-Howe had written the beginning of the guitar solo previously, which was originally to be a part of a solo guitar piece.
-Anderson's main source of inspiration for the song was the book The Singer: A Classic Retelling of Cosmic Conflict (1975) by Calvin Miller, which he had read during his time in Switzerland.
-The book retells the story of Jesus in the form of an allegorical poem about a singer whose song could not be silenced.
-Anderson drew further inspiration from reading a biography on the Dutch painter Rembrandt, which had affected him "quite significantly".
-Moraz wrote an introduction for the song which was not used, but was adapted into "Time for a Change" on his solo album Out in the Sun (1977).
-Anderson wished to incorporate the harp into the song's middle section and "dream the audience, sort of Vivaldi", and later considered the song's lyrics and its final section with Wakeman's keyboards to be particularly strong.
-The track features choral passages performed by the Richard Williams Singers, whose musical arrangements were directed by Wakeman, and the Ars Laeta of Lausanne, recorded at the Église des Planches, a church in Montreux.
-An early version of the song's introduction was performed live during the band's final gig on the Relayer tour, in 1975.
+"Awaken" is a fifteen-minute epic credited to Anderson and Howe.
+The musical composition originated at a hotel, where Anderson repeatedly overheard Howe practicing a specific chord sequence on his guitar; this prompted Anderson to record vocal ideas over the sequence onto a cassette tape.
+Howe had previously developed the opening guitar solo as part of an intended standalone solo piece; for the track's diverse movements, he incorporated both a Sho-Bud pedal steel guitar and his Rickenbacker 12-string electric guitar.
+Anderson's primary lyrical and thematic inspiration for the track was Calvin Miller's 1975 book The Singer: A Classic Retelling of Cosmic Conflict, an allegorical poem casting the story of Jesus as a cosmic singer whose song could not be silenced.
+He was also significantly influenced by reading a biography of the Dutch painter Rembrandt.

+Former keyboardist Moraz had originally composed an introduction for the track that went unused by the band; he later adapted this piece into "Time for a Change" for his solo album Out in the Sun (1977).
+For the track's middle section, Anderson performed on a harp to evoke a Baroque or Vivaldi-inspired texture, and he later highlighted the strength of the final section's lyrics and Wakeman's keyboard arrangement.
+The arrangement features prominent choral passages performed by the Richard Williams Singers, whose arrangements were directed by Wakeman, alongside the Swiss choir Ars Laeta of Lausanne, which was recorded on location at the Église des Planches church in Montreux.
+The dramatic middle interlude and musical climax of the piece also feature White performing extensively on tuned percussion instruments.